Anti-nuclear movement: Nuclear-free alternatives

 The 150 MW Andasol Solar Power Station is a commercial parabolic trough solar thermal power plant, located in Spain.
-The Andasol plant uses tanks of molten salt to store solar energy so that it can continue generating electricity even when the sun isn't shining.
+The Andasol plant uses molten-salt tanks to store solar energy, allowing it to continue generating electricity even when the sun isn't shining.

 Photovoltaic SUDI shade is an autonomous and mobile station in France that provides energy for electric vehicles using solar energy.

 Anti-nuclear groups say that reliance on nuclear energy can be reduced by adopting energy conservation and energy efficiency measures.
 Energy efficiency can reduce energy consumption while providing the same level of energy "services".

 Renewable energy flows involve natural phenomena such as sunlight, wind, tides, plant growth, and geothermal heat, as the International Energy Agency explains:

 Renewable energy is derived from natural processes that are replenished constantly.
 In its various forms, it derives directly from the sun, or from heat generated deep within the earth.
 Included in the definition is electricity and heat generated from solar, wind, ocean, hydropower, biomass, geothermal resources, and biofuels and hydrogen derived from renewable resources.

 Anti-nuclear groups also favour the use of renewable energy, such as hydro, wind power, solar power, geothermal energy and biofuel.
 According to the International Energy Agency renewable energy technologies are essential contributors to the energy supply portfolio, as they contribute to world energy security and provide opportunities for mitigating greenhouse gases.
 Fossil fuels are being replaced by clean, climate-stabilizing, non-depletable sources of energy.
 According to Lester R. Brown:

 …the transition from coal, oil, and gas to wind, solar, and geothermal energy is well under way.
 In the old economy, energy was produced by burning something – oil, coal, or natural gas – leading to the carbon emissions that have come to define our economy.
 The new energy economy harnesses the energy in wind, the energy coming from the sun, and heat from within the earth itself.

 In 2014 global wind power capacity expanded 16% to 369,553 MW.
 Yearly wind energy production is also growing rapidly and has reached around 4% of worldwide electricity usage, 11.4% in the EU, and it is widely used in Asia, and the United States.
 In 2014, worldwide installed photovoltaics capacity increased to 177 gigawatts (GW), sufficient to supply 1 per cent of global electricity demands.
 As of 2020 wind power expansion slowed down due to protests of residents and environmentalists.